top of page

 News & Events

-In April 2024, I will give a reading and have a solo exhibition of poems presented as unbound text with accompanying audio at the King's College Widmann Gallery in Wilkes-Barre, Penn.
+April 1-24, 2024, I will read from my work on April 5th as part of a solo exhibition of poems presented as unbound text with accompanying audio at the King's College Widmann Gallery in Wilkes-Barre, Penn.
 More details later.

 Contact